-Figure 11 - A mobile user uses the OpVO
+Figure 8 - A mobile user uses the OpVO

-The meaning of each interaction9 labelled with a sequence number is the following:
+The meaning of each interaction8 labelled with a sequence number is the following:

 - 1. The mobile user (MU) has logged on the network and he/she has a reference to a list of UA.
 The MU chooses an application User Agent (UA) from the set of agents available for him/her.
 He/she will invoke the UA using the associate token and specifying the method and parameters to be invoked. - 2.
-The UA invokes the OpVOm to validate the token received by the MU as part of the SOAP message headers - a.
-OpVOm asks the A4C server for authenticating the incoming request
+The UA invokes the OPVOm to validate the token received by the MU as part of the SOAP message headers - a.
+OpVOm asks the A4C server for authenticating the incoming request - b.
+If the authentication is successful, then the OpVOm calls the PR to retrieve the role associated to the identity of the requestor - c.
+The OpVOm retrieves from the PM the authorization rights associated to the role and takes an authorization decision. - 3.
+If the validation is successful the UA will invoke the method on a specific service inside the OpVO.
+The UA will have a list of possible services to be invoked and it will select the right one on the basis of the request coming from the MU.
+In the specific case, it will invoke the service exposed by the Enactment engine to start the workflow execution. - 3.x During the workflow execution the engine will invoke the SAs that will act inside the OpVO on behalf of the external services involved in the workflow.

-9 On each connection between two components the protocol used for communication is specified.
-The most of interactions are established using SOAP over HTTP.
+8 On each connection between two components the protocol used for communication is specified.
+Most of interactions are established using SOAP over HTTP.